 - 10+2 years of schooling and 3 years of university (total 15 years) as recognized by SSSIHL - Either passed OR appeared for Final exams at Bachelor's degree level OR Master's degree level before Admissions Test.
-If not appeared for Bachelor's degree final exams, aggregate marks in all the preceding Years/Semesters put together will be considered. - Age: Preferably below 28 years as of 31st May in the year of admission
+If not appeared for Bachelor's degree final exams, aggregate marks in all the preceding Years/Semesters put together will be considered. - Candidates with a valid CAT/ XAT/ CMAT/ GMAT score are exempted from written admission test.
+But, will have to appear for other rounds (Gen English test, Group Discussion, Interview) of selection procedures as per Institute norms. - Age: Preferably below 28 years as of 31st May in the year of admission